-The academic is responsible for all aspects of delivery of his/her courses.
-In fulfilling this role, he/she may, with the Chair or Director's approval, rely upon tutors, markers, instructors, seminar leaders or support staff.
+The academic is responsible for all aspects of delivery of their courses.
+In fulfilling this role, they may, with the Chair or Director's approval, rely upon tutors, markers, instructors, seminar leaders or support staff.
 The responsibilities for delivery, however, reside with the academic.